My 5-star rated Ooni Fyra is perfect for family pizza nights

 No built in temperature gauge

-With the rise in popularity of outdoor kitchens, the desire for having the best pizza oven in your alfresco kitchen setup shows no sign of slowing down this year either.
-So when I got the opportunity to road test the Ooni Fyra wood pellet pizza oven, I jumped at the chance to see if having our own pizza oven in the garden really would be as much fun as I thought it would be.
+With the rise in popularity of outdoor kitchens, the desire for having the best pizza oven in your alfresco kitchen setup shows no sign of slowing down either.
+So when I got the opportunity to road test the Ooni Fyra wood pellet pizza oven back in the summer of 2020, I jumped at the chance to see if having our own pizza oven in the garden really would be as much fun as I thought it would be.

 Ooni Fyra pizza oven product specifications